AArvesh16/MOBILE-APP-REDESIGN/README.md

  Improved Navigation & Search:

 Introduced a sticky bottom navigation bar with easy access to Home, Categories, Cart, and Profile.
-Added an AI-powered smart search with voice and image search features.
+Added an AI-powered smart search image search features.
  Optimized Product Discovery & Shopping Experience:

 Redesigned product filters to allow multi-selection and sorting in one step.